 Find a dedicated workspace

 The most challenging task for many parents during the pandemic has been finding a dedicated workspace in the family home.
 Unless you have always worked from home, you are likely to lack a home office.
 In fact, few families, and even fewer single mums, enjoy the luxury of having a spare room that can be used as an office.
 If that is your situation, then get creative.
 Buy a small desk and decent office chair to fit into a quiet corner, where you do not get disturbed by other family members and which is far away from other distractions – be that the TV, the kitchen or any sources of noise.
 Make sure you set your workspace up correctly and that this area is your work area and nothing else.
 It should be clean without any clutter.
 All you should find here is what you need for your work: your computer, folders, notes, etc. No kids’ toys, shopping lists or the latest novel you are reading.
 You will find that allocating a dedicated area with few distractions will greatly improve your productivity.
+If you feel you cannot keep on top of keeping your office clean and tidy, get a cleaner, or check if you can get a deal with one of the many office cleaning companies on the market if you have a large work space.

 Separate work and family time